NuggetsLtd/mobile-sdk-android/README.md

 This SDK provides an Identity Wallet for Self-Sovereign Identity (SSI).
 # Nuggets Mobile SDK – Android Full Integration Guide

 This document lists ALL changes needed to integrate the Nuggets Mobile SDK into a fresh Android host app.
-Use the Quick Integration guide if you only need basics.

 ---
 ## 1. Create a New Project